Network-Axis/bare.metal.network/docs/section-2/cilium/gatewayAPI.md

 The Cilium CLI command `cilium bgp peers` can be used to verify peering sessions have been established and routes are being advertised.

 Better suited for data center networks

+- Cilium leverages eBPF to connect its agents to existing BGP infrastructure, allowing to:
+    - announce Pod CIDRs for direct routing, both inside the cluster and outside of it
+    - announce service IPs (both LoadBalancer and ClusterIP) on the network
+    - tune BGP parameters such as eBGP multihop, MD5 authentication, and communities

 ### Address Resolution Protocol (ARP)
 When the client is on the same network as the Kubernetes LoadBalancer Service, BGP is not necessary.